Comprehensive Transportation Plan

 Community input plays a key role in developing a successful CTP.
 There will be numerous opportunities to have your say and provide important information about your needs for getting around Sonoma County.

 Webinars: SCTA has launched a webinar series to help explain what goes into the CTP and answer your question.
-Our next webinar on Wednesday, 1/22/19, addresses the Vision Zero plan that is in development for Sonoma County.
-You can register for the free webinar here.
-You can also access recordings of past webinars: Sonoma County’s Travel Model, Potholes and Pavement.
+You can view past webinars and download slides here:

 GOALS OF THE 2040 COMPREHENSIVE TRANSPORTATION PLAN